softprops/zoey/README.md

 * model interfaces more closely to the domain

-The standard java zookeeper driver defines one entrypoint, the client, which defines a number of methods for both managing a sessions's connection state and performing operations on paths.
-Zoey splits up this inteface in a way that makes ZNodes, a core zookeeper abstraction, a first class citizen in zoey's client interface.
+The standard java zookeeper driver defines one entry point, the client, which defines a number of methods for both managing a session's connection state and performing operations on paths.
+Zoey splits up this interface in a way that makes ZNodes, a core zookeeper abstraction, a first class citizen in zoey's client interface.

 ## install